This version of the guidance includes new information on:

 - Local authorities, working with schools, settings and transport operators, and following consultation with their health and safety advisers and trade unions, should undertake a risk assessment for dedicated school transport journeys in their local area that takes account of the routes travelled and the users of the services; the nature of the transport used and the opportunity for adaption and local transport capacity, i.e. the opportunity to scale up provision.
 The risk assessment must be signed off by the appropriate local authority officer (e.g. Head of Service), advised by health and safety officers, passenger transport officers and other relevant officers and notified to contractors and operators in accordance with usual practice.
 They must then work through the system of controls set out in this section and adopt measures in a way that addresses the identified risk, works in the local circumstances, and allows learners to attend their school/setting.

 - Face coverings should be worn by pupils in year 7 and above when travelling on dedicated school transport to secondary schools/settings.
-There is no requirement to wear a face covering on dedicated home to school transport (Part 5 of Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020).
+There is no specific requirement to wear a face covering on dedicated home to school transport (Part 5 of Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020).

 - Wherever capacity allows social distancing should be implemented between learners, or groups of learners, and between drivers/passenger assistants.
 Where it is not possible, other measures from the system of controls set out below, should be put in place.